 Management Committee plays the key role for ensuring alignment between the Commission's resources and its future capability requirements.
+During 2013-14, the Commission undertook an organisational restructure to adjust to a lower funding base in 2014-15 and subsequent years.

 The Commission regularly considers a range of workforce planning issues associated with the attraction, retention and development of staff.
-In particular, the Commission has been actively monitoring the age profile of its workforce and is seeking to retain mature aged employees by making available flexible working arrangements.

-The Commission reviews its graduate recruitment process annually with a view to increasing the awareness of graduating university students of the Commission as a potential employer.
-Four new employees were engaged during 2012-13 through the Commission's graduate recruitment program.
+The Commission also reviews its graduate recruitment process annually with a view to increasing the awareness of graduating university students of the Commission as a potential employer.
+Seven new employees were engaged during 2013-14 through the Commission's graduate recruitment program.

 An important input to workforce planning is the information obtained from departing employees through exit questionnaires and, in many cases, personal interviews on exit.
-Such information is considered regularly by Management

-Committee and applied to a variety of initiatives including conditions of service, developing employment agreements, and employee retention strategies.
+Such information is considered regularly by Management Committee and applied to a variety of initiatives including conditions of service, developing employment agreements, and employee retention strategies.